johnjackoleary/cfi-commonplace-book/Inbox/Questions for PPL Mock Oral.md

 # Weather and Reports
 - How often does the TAF come out?
 - What does the current METAR mean?
-- What is the crosswind
+- What is the crosswind component?
+Is that within your personal minimums?
 - What other weather products do you use for assessing if a flight can go or not?
 - What factors affect air density?
 (PHAK 10-4)